csaf-tools/csaf-action/README.md

 * sign the documents them optionally with your OpenPGP key
 * publish the result with GitHub Pages to `https://<owner>.github.io/<repository>/`.

+On every commit containing a change in the document directory, the CSAF Action updates the existing structure and adds the newly added documents.

 Internally, it

 - creates a branch `gh-pages` if it does not yet exists